realA10001986/Time-Circuits-Display/README.md

 - Office (2): Mon-Thu 7am-5pm, Fri 7am-2pm
 - Shop: Mon-Wed 8am-8pm, Thu-Fri 8am-9pm, Sat 8am-5pm

-The "daily schedule" works by entering start and end in the text fields below.
+The *daily* schedule works by entering start and end in the text fields below.
 The clock will go into night-mode at the defined start hour (xx:00), and return to normal operation at the end hour (yy:00).

+#### Sensor-controlled night-mode

-Finally, you can also connect a light sensor to the device.
-If the measured lux level is below or equal the threshold set in the Config Portal, the device will go into night-mode.
-Four sensor types are supported: TSL2561, BH1750, VEML7700/VEML6030, LTR303/LTR329, connected through i2c with their respective default slave address.
-The VEML7700 can only be connected if no GPS receiver is connected at the same time; the VEML6030 needs its address to be set to address 0x48 if a GPS receiver is present at the same time.
+You can also connect a light sensor to the device.
+Four sensor types/models are supported: TSL2561, BH1750, VEML7700/VEML6030, LTR303/LTR329, connected through i2c with their respective default slave address.
+The VEML7700 can only be connected if no GPS receiver is connected at the same time; the VEML6030 needs its address to be set to  0x48 if a GPS receiver is present at the same time.
 All these sensor types are readily available on breakout boards from Adafruit or Seeed (Grove).
 Only one light sensor can be used at the same time. *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.* This is why I exclusively used Adafruit or Seeed breakouts ([TSL2561](https://www.adafruit.com/product/439) or [here](https://www.seeedstudio.com/Grove-Digital-Light-Sensor-TSL2561.html), [BH1750](https://www.adafruit.com/product/4681), [VEML7700](https://www.adafruit.com/product/4162), [LTR303](https://www.adafruit.com/product/5610)), which all allow connecting named sensors to the 5V the TCD board operates on.
 For wiring information, see [here](#appendix-b-sensor-wiring).

+If the measured lux level is below or equal the threshold set in the Config Portal, the device will go into night-mode.
+To view the currently measured lux level, use the [keypad menu]().

 If both a schedule is enabled and the light sensor option is checked in the Config Portal, the sensor will overrule the schedule only in non-night-mode hours; ie it will never switch off night-mode when night-mode is active according to the schedule.